Beerfest: Plot

 At the funeral of their German-born grandfather Johann von Wolfhausen, brothers Jan and Todd Wolfhouse discover that family tradition demands that they travel to Munich at Oktoberfest to spread his cremated ashes at the Theresienwiese.
 There, the brothers unintentionally start an altercation that takes down an entire Oktoberfest tent.
 They then encounter Mr. Schniedelwichsen and get led to the location of and participate in Beerfest, an underground international drinking game tournament run by Baron Wolfgang von Wolfhausen, after discovering that the von Wolfhausens are related to the Wolfhouses, with the German team angrily denying the family ties, revealing that Johann was a stable boy who stole the recipe for "ze greatest beer in all ze world" decades ago and ran away with his prostitute mother (the brothers' great-grandmother), Great Gam Gam and then killing Schiedelwichsen for leading the boys to Beerfest.
 Enraged by the mockery of their ancestors, Jan and Todd challenge the Germans to a drinking game.
 The brothers' defeat humiliates them in front of everybody, with Wolfgang pouring their grandfather's ashes on them and Jan gets punched in the eye.

 Swearing to get revenge on the Germans, Jan and Todd return to Colorado where they recruit their drinking friends from college—binge drinker and competitive eater Phil "Landfill" Krundle, Jewish scientist Charlie "Fink" Finklestein, and male prostitute and ex-competitive drinking gamer Barry Badrinath—to assemble an American Beerfest team, though they do not divulge this to Great Gam Gam.
 During the team's year of training, Jan and Todd find out that their grandfather did not steal the family beer recipe, but was actually the rightful heir to the family brewery in Bavaria.
 The team finds the family recipe in Johann's puppet, Po-Po, and uses the recipe to brew Schnitzengiggle Beer, whose delicious taste fills them with awe.

-After the German team receive a bottle of Schnitzengiggle in the mail, the Wolfhausen clan goes to America vowing to take the recipe back.
+After the German team receives a bottle of Schnitzengiggle in the mail, the Wolfhausen clan goes to America vowing to take the recipe back.
 Following a confrontation between the Wolfhausens and Jan and Todd, the Wolfhausens forge evidence and pose as immigrant workers claiming that the brothers' restaurant has health issues to put them out of business.
 Barry quits the team after a fallout with Todd involving his past with Todd's wife.
 Fink quits the team, having been fired due to a slipping performance at the lab.
 Meanwhile, Landfill catches Great Gam Gam's caregiver Cherry stealing the beer recipe for the Germans.
 He overwhelms Cherry in a fight, but is pushed into a vat full of beer in which the yeast ingredient submerges him, during which he attempts to drink his way out only to drown.
 Minutes later, Jan discovers Landfill's body.
 Thinking Landfill committed suicide because of the strain that his involvement was putting on their marriage, the team decides to disband.